royaniv/royaniv.github.io/README.md

 Third line

 ## Further work
-In addition I am also a science editor at the Davidson Institute, wehre i edit popular science articles you might have seen on the Davidson website or even sometimes on YNET.
+I am also a science editor for the Davidson Institute, wehre I edit popular science articles you might have seen on the Davidson website or even sometimes on YNET.

 ---